maxking/docker-mailman/README.md

 your own MTA inside a container and have them relay emails to the mailman-core container or just install an MTA on the host and have them relay emails.

-To use [Exim4][8], it should be setup to relay emails from `172.19.199.3` and `172.19.199.2`.
+To use [Exim4][8], it should be setup to relay emails from mailman-core and mailman-web.
 The mailman specific configuration is provided in the repository at `core/assets/exim`.
 There are three files

 - [25_mm_macros](core/assets/exim/25_mm3_macros) to be placed at